Yishun: Bus interchange

 The old Yishun Bus Interchange was built in 1987 and was closed on 14 March 2015 serving 28 years of service to Singapore residents so as to make way for Northpoint City.
 The Yishun Temporary Bus Interchange was later opened at a land parcel adjacent to Golden Village Yishun.
 This interchange operated throughout the construction of the Integrated Transport Hub where it was being built at the old site of the Yishun Bus Interchange.
 On 8 September 2019, the newly constructed air-conditioned Yishun Integrated Transport Hub (ITH) officially opened its doors facilitating the integration of Yishun Bus Interchange, Northpoint City, North Park Residences, Nee Soon Central Community Club and Yishun MRT station.

-Mass Rapid Transit Stations
+Mass Rapid Transit stations

-Yishun MRT station

-Yishun MRT station (NS13) is an elevated Mass Rapid Transit station on the North South line in Yishun, Singapore.
-The station used to be the terminus of the line between 1988 and 1996 until the North South line Woodlands Extension was completed and opened on 10 February 1996.
-But currently, certain train services would terminate at this station for the short trip between Yishun and Marina South Pier, which only operates during morning peak hours and early evening hours for weekdays, and late evening hours on all days.

-Khatib MRT station

-Located south of Yishun MRT station on the North South line, it was formerly named Nee Soon South MRT station, it was renamed to Khatib in January 1987 after Sungei Khatib, a river nearby, and a military base nearby, along with Yishun MRT station which was initially named Nee Soon.

-Springleaf MRT station

-Springleaf MRT station is on the Thomson–East Coast MRT line and is located next to the row of 2-storey shophouses along Upper Thomson Road.
-This station serves the nearby housing estates of Springleaf, Springside, Thong Soon Green, Meng Suan and the nearby Nee Soon army camp.
-The tracks between this station and Woodlands South are the longest on the Line.
+There are three main MRT stations serving Yishun.
+The three stations are: